 Image Credit: KARTY JazZ for Wikipedia Commons

-Karpaka Vinayakar Temple is a brilliant 7th-century rock-cut cave temple.
-The temple is also called the Pillayarpatti Pillayar Temple.
+Karpaka Vinayakar Temple is a brilliant 7th-century rock-cut cave temple, also called the Pillayarpatti Pillayar Temple.
 The complex has undergone substantial expansions across various centuries.
 The temple is in Tamil Nadu, India, Sivaganga district, Pillayarpatti village, Tirupattur Taluk.
 The temple honours Karpaka Vinayakar, often known as Ganesha.

-Images of Ganesha and Shiva linga, as well as other carvings that have been identified as Ardhanarishwara, Harihara, or the early monarch who constructed this temple, can be found inside the cave temple.
+Inside the cave temple, images of Ganesha and Shiva linga, as well as other carvings that have been identified as Ardhanarishwara, Harihara, or the early monarch who constructed this temple, can be found.
 These are all noteworthy due to their distinctive iconography.
-Panchaloha statues were found in the late 1800s during restorative excavation and repair work.
-They belong to the eleventh century.
+Panchaloha statues, which belong to the eleventh century, were found in the late 1800s during restorative excavation and repair work.

 Historical Importance Of Karpaka Vinayakar Temple